-We the people of India, have the pride of being a unity in diversity.
+We the people of India have the pride of being a unity in diversity.
 In Bihar, we the people of Bihar, take deeper pride in being a composite unit in diversity.

 Buddhists, Jains, Sikhs, Muslims, Christians, and Hindus followers of each faith have made Bihar a beautiful cultural kaleidoscope.

-In Champaran, step into Gandhi’s cradle of non-violent revolution – Ahinsa and Satyagraha.
+In Champaran, step into Gandhi’s cradle of nonviolent revolution – Ahinsa and Satyagraha.
 Motihari the headquarters of the old Champaran district, chance upon the birthplace of one of the greatest writers – George Orwell.

 At Nalanda and Vaishali, the Vishwa Shanti Stupas are two landmarks no visitor would like to miss, Just as the remains of two of the world’s oldest universities at Vikramshila, near Bhagalpur, and at Nalanda.
 In 1951, President Rajendra Prasad, himself a luminous son of Bihar, opened the Nav Nalanda Mahavira, which is a modern seat of learning for ancient Pali and Brahmi language.

 For the academic tourist, Bihar is a gold mine.
-Not only the archaeological remains, but also the vast text from the ancient to modern times in various archives and libraries provide a rich source of knowledge to understand and interpret the march of modern civilization, the seeds of which germinated in abundance in Bihar.
+Not only the archaeological remains but also the vast text from the ancient to modern times in various archives and libraries provide a rich source of knowledge to understand and interpret the march of modern civilization, the seeds of which germinated in abundance in Bihar.

 Bihar has a rich tradition of songs and dances.
 The dance forms of the Tharu tribals along the Nepal border in West Champaran, as also their handicrafts, remain largely unseen to the outside world.

-Amrapali and Magadhavati are two courtesans who have remained etched in history as torchbearers of a colorful dance form patronized by the ancient aristocracy in the ‘Kothas’.
+Amrapali and Magadhavati are two courtesans who have remained etched in history as torchbearers of a colourful dance form patronized by the ancient aristocracy in the ‘Kothas’.
 The Devadasis of south Indian temples and the erotic sculptures at Ajanta-Ellora are well known.
 Not so the amorous sagas of ancient Vaishali and Magadh in this vast land of the Kamasutra.
 Bihar has had a rich line of modern historians from Ram Sharan Sharma to Vijay Thakur who have documented the life and spirit of those times.

-Bihar also has sites of eco-tourism at Bheembandh, The call of the wild in Valmiki Tiger Reserve at Valmikinagar, the sight of birds nestling at the Kanwar lake, The dalliance of colours with mythology and tradition on mud walls and canvases of Mithila painters, the surprise element of legends with little known destination in Bihar offers each of these in plenty.
+Bihar also has sites of eco-tourism at Bheembandh, The call of the wild in Valmiki Tiger Reserve at Valmikinagar, the sight of birds nestling at the Kanwar Lake, The dalliance of colours with mythology and tradition on mud walls and canvases of Mithila painters, the surprise element of legends with little-known destination in Bihar offers each of these in plenty.
 And much more.